mGalarnyk/DataScienceInterview/MachineLearningProofs/ExplainML_Algorithm.md

 2. "What is the most complex mathematical theorem proof in Data Mining that you can write now for us on these papers?".
 <br>
 General filter
+3. Explain Bayes Theorem in layman's terms
+4) Name and explain 3 different dimensionality reduction strategies
+5) Explain boostrapping and its practical uses in machine learning